The Virtues of the New Clothes Prayer “Alhamdulillahilladhi Kasani Hadha” According to Imam Nawawi

 Imam An-Nawawi titled the chapter with the addition “…or sandals or something resembling them.”
 Therefore, clothing accessories such as a peci (traditional Indonesian cap), headscarf, socks, or new shoes also fall within this recommendation.

 Let us memorize this beautiful prayer.
-Do not let the moment of wearing new clothes pass by without becoming a field of reward for us.
-You can also read A Complete Guide to the Prayer for Wearing Clothes: From Putting On to Taking Off in Accordance with the Sunnah of the Prophet.
+Do not let the moment of wearing new clothes pass by without it becoming a fertile field of immense reward for us.
+You can also read our Complete Guide to Dressing Prayers: From Wearing to Taking Off According to the Prophet’s Sunnah for further daily implementation.

 Al-Nawawī, Yaḥyā ibn Sharaf.
 Al-Adhkār.
 Edited by ʿAbd al-Qādir al-Arnaʾūṭ.
 New revised edition.
 Beirut: Dār al-Fikr, 1994.